akshayrdeodhar/akshayrdeodhar.github.io/_posts/2024-01-06-vegas-and-utah.md

 nightlife" and "spiritual dining", a large statue of Buddha showering blessings over all who enter).
-The Venetian (my favourite casino by far) has the "Grand Canal Shopping Center"- a long corridor filled with brand-name stores, bars, restaurants, with a cleared water artifical canal running through the middle, connecting "The Pallazo" with "The Venetian".
+The Venetian (my favourite casino by far) has the "Grand Canal Shopping Center"- a long corridor filled with brand-name stores, bars, restaurants, with a cleared water artificial canal running through the middle, connecting "The Pallazo" with "The Venetian".
 A false sky-ceiling covers the canal, with all external light blotted out.
 One section perpetually in daytime, another forever locked in twilight.
 Gondolas float through the canal, with